麻豆果冻传媒

 From ensuring academic standards to assessing student readiness for college and career, readers will gain insights into the potential benefits of these exams.
 However, the article also delves into concerns such as increased stress on students, potential biases in testing, and the limitations of standardized assessments in capturing the full spectrum of student abilities.
 With a balanced perspective and expert analysis, this resource offers readers a comprehensive understanding of the complexities surrounding public school exit exams, empowering them to engage in informed discussions and decision-making regarding education policy and practice.

-The predicts that by 2012, nearly 74% of all public schools in America will require students to pass an exit exam to graduate.
+The Center for Education Policy predicts that by 2012, nearly 74% of all public schools in America will require students to pass an exit exam to graduate.
 Currently, many schools across the country have already implemented mandatory exit-course tests, often referred to as 鈥淓OCs鈥 ("which" stands for 鈥淓nd of "course鈥 exam)."According to interviews and surveys, 鈥渟tate-e" education officials reported many reasons for adopting end-of-course exams.
 Almost all states that have adopted or are moving toward end-of-course exams reported that they are doing so to improve overall accountability, increase academic rigor, and achieve alignment between state standards and curriculum.鈥

 An Ove"View of Exit Exams